Corporate Governance Guidelines

 The Board and the Nominating and Corporate Governance Committee will make an annual determination of the independence of each member of the Board, in accordance with the requirement mentioned above.

 4. Board Membership Criteria

 The Nominating and Corporate Governance Committee is responsible for assessing and then reviewing with the Board from time to time the appropriate skills and characteristics required of Board members.
-This assessment includes evaluation of the appropriate qualifications, skills, the individual’s character and integrity, general business and semiconductor industry experience, leadership profile, strategic planning abilities and experience, aptitude in accounting or finance, expertise in domestic and international markets, industry knowledge, understanding of relevant technologies, communications and interpersonal skills, and ability and willingness of to devote time as needed for Board services.
-These factors, and others as considered useful by the Board, will be reviewed in the context of an assessment of the perceived needs of the Board periodically.
-The Nominating and Governance Committee will nominate for membership to the Board men and women having the most desirable qualifications as determined by the above factors, without regard to their race, gender, age, religion, national origin, sexual orientation or physical limitations.
+This assessment includes evaluation of the appropriate qualifications, skills, the individual’s character and integrity, general business and industry experience, leadership profile, strategic planning abilities and experience, aptitude in accounting or finance, expertise in domestic and international markets, industry knowledge, understanding of relevant technologies, communications and interpersonal skills, and ability and willingness to devote time as needed for Board services.
+These factors, and others considered useful by the Board (including the value and importance of having a diverse Board), will be reviewed in the context of an assessment of the perceived needs of the Board periodically.
+The Nominating and Corporate Governance Committee will nominate for membership to the Board individuals having the most desirable qualifications as determined by the above factors, and will not discriminate based on their race, gender, age, religion, national origin, sexual orientation or physical limitations.

 Board members are expected to rigorously prepare for, attend, and participate in all Board and applicable Committee meetings.
 Each Board member is expected to ensure that other existing and planned future commitments do not materially interfere with the member’s service as a director.

 Directors are elected annually at the Company’s annual meeting of stockholders.
 In the event of a vacancy on the Board, due to the resignation of a director, or an increase in the authorized number of directors, the members of the Board shall appoint director(s) to fill such position(s), by a simple majority vote of the directors then in office.